temporalio/documentation/docs-src/cloud/terraform-provider.md

 The `TEMPORAL_CLOUD_API_KEY` is used to authenticate the Terraform provider.

-3. Generate your CA certificate
+3. (optional) Generate your CA certificate

-You can skip generating your CA certificate if you already possess a CA certificate connected to your Temporal Cloud account.

 The CA certificate allows you to authenticate and interact with your Temporal Cloud Namespace.
 You can use an existing CA cert or [create one using tcld](/cloud/certificates).